 Véronique Jaeger (since 2003)

 In 2015, the gallery celebrates its 90th Anniversary in the three Parisian spaces and Véronique Jaeger decides to rename the gallery in the Marais and St Germain: JEANNE BUCHER JAEGER.
-While appointing two new directors of the gallery : Rui Freire and Emmanuel Jaeger and recruiting a new team of 8 employees, she pursues the role of promotion for the artists linked to the gallery’s history since it origin : André Bauchant, Vieira da Silva, Arpad Szenes, Nicolas de Staël, Hans Reichel, Bissière, Mark Tobey, Jean Dubuffet, Fermin Aguayo.
+While appointing her brother, Emmanuel Jaeger, as a director of the gallery and recruiting a new team of 8 employees, she pursues the role of promotion for the artists linked to the gallery’s history since it origin : André Bauchant, Vieira da Silva, Arpad Szenes, Nicolas de Staël, Hans Reichel, Bissière, Mark Tobey, Jean Dubuffet, Fermin Aguayo.
 The gallery also organizes monographic or theme-based exhibitions for international museums and institutions by lending works from either its historical collections or from numerous private collections.
 The gallery responds to important loan requests from museums around the world.
 Véronique Jaeger attends to the complete reorganization of the gallery’s archives developed over 90 years.
 Finally, the gallery pursues its promotion role for the 12 contemporary artists − Michael Biberstein, Miguel Branco, Zarina, Dani Karavan, Rui Moreira, Jean-Paul Philippe, Hanns Schimansky, Susumu Shingu, Fabienne Verdier, Paul Wallach, Yang Jiechang et Antonella Zazzera − who have been shown since 2006 or 2008, with the organisation of exhibitions at the gallery and in major institutions, as well as the production of their works for specific projects.

 The gallery Jeanne Bucher Jaeger is today one the few Modern and Contemporary gallery in Europe in activity since 1925 which still pursues the promotion of living artists.